wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 ### HTTP security headers

-The header set your code should emit, and how to wire it on Carbon/Tomcat, Go services, the WSO2 API Gateway, reverse proxies, and Kubernetes ingresses, is in [HTTP Security Headers — Configuration Reference]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/security-related-http-headers/).
+The header set your code should emit, and how to wire it on Carbon/Tomcat, Go services, the WSO2 API Gateway, reverse proxies, and Kubernetes ingresses, is in [HTTP Security Headers: Configuration Reference]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/security-related-http-headers/).
 Do not hand-roll header logic per service; delegate to that reference.

 Distinguish the two tiers when reviewing a change:

-* **Mandatory** on every response from a WSO2 service: framing defence (`X-Frame-Options` / CSP `frame-ancestors 'none'`, see [ClickJacking](#clickjacking-and-cross-frame-scripting) below) and `X-Content-Type-Options: nosniff`, plus any other header the companion page marks as required.
-Do not emit `X-XSS-Protection: 1; mode=block` — the header is deprecated, browsers have removed the XSS Auditor, and the companion page lists it under headers your code must not emit; rely on a strict nonce-based Content-Security-Policy for reflected and stored XSS defence instead.
+* **Mandatory** on every response from a WSO2 service: framing defense (`X-Frame-Options` / CSP `frame-ancestors 'none'`, see [ClickJacking](#clickjacking-and-cross-frame-scripting) below) and `X-Content-Type-Options: nosniff`, plus any other header the companion page marks as required.
+Do not emit `X-XSS-Protection: 1; mode=block`.
+The header is deprecated, browsers have removed the XSS Auditor, and the companion page lists it under headers your code must not emit; rely on a strict nonce-based Content-Security-Policy for reflected and stored XSS defense instead.
 If any legacy code still emits it, set the value to `0`.
-* **Configurable** (CSP source lists, HSTS `max-age` — `Strict-Transport-Security: max-age=31536000; includeSubDomains` — CORS allow-lists): version-controlled and reviewed as configuration, never hardcoded per build.
-Ship a long `max-age` (at least one year) with `includeSubDomains`; treat `preload` as an operator decision — an irreversible per-hostname commitment that engineers never hardcode.
+* **Configurable** (CSP source lists, HSTS `max-age` such as `Strict-Transport-Security: max-age=31536000; includeSubDomains`, and CORS allow-lists): version-controlled and reviewed as configuration, never hardcoded per build.
+Ship a long `max-age` (at least one year) with `includeSubDomains`; treat `preload` as an operator decision, an irreversible per-hostname commitment that engineers never hardcode.
 See [HTTP Security Headers]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/security-related-http-headers/) for the authoritative split and the recommended values.

 === "Java stack"